ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 > **Note** This will start up a Lucee open source CFML engine.
 If you would like an Adobe ColdFusion server then just add to the command: `cfengine=adobe@{version}` where `{version}` can be: `2016,11,10,9`.

-This command will start a server with URL rewrites enabled, open a web browser for you and execute the default event in a ColdBox application: `main.index` which maps to an event handler CFC (controller) `handlers/main.cfc` and the method/action in that CFC alled `index()`.
+This command will start a server with URL rewrites enabled, open a web browser for you and execute the default event by convention in a ColdBox application: `main.index` which maps to an event handler CFC (controller) `handlers/main.cfc` and the method/action in that CFC alled `index()`.
 Go open the `handler/main.cfc` and explore the code.

 That's it, you have just created your first application.